Towards Verifying Nonlinear Integer Arithmetic: Notation and Preliminaries

 A \emph{read-once branching program} (also known as a Free Binary Decision Diagram, or FBDD) is a branching program where each variable is read at most once on any path from source to leaf.
 An \emph{Ordered Binary Decision Diagram (OBDD)} is a special case of an FBDD in which the variables read along any path are consistent with a single total order. \end{definition}

-The general case of the following theorem connecting regular resolution proofs and conflict clause search is due to Krajicek~\cite{krajicek:book}; the special case connecting ordered resolution and OBDDs for the conflict clause search problem, which is a simple observation extending the original proof, does not seem to have been explicitly noted previously.
+The general case of the following proposition connecting regular resolution proofs and conflict clause search is due to Krajicek~\cite{krajicek:book}; the special case connecting ordered resolution and OBDDs for the conflict clause search problem was first observed in~\cite{lnnw95}.
+We include its proof for completeness.

-\begin{theorem} Let $\phi$ be an unsatisfiable formula.
+\begin{proposition} Let $\phi$ be an unsatisfiable formula.
 A regular resolution refutation $R$ for $\phi$ of size $s$ corresponds to a size $s$ read-once branching program that solves the conflict clause search problem for $\phi$.

 Suppose that $B$ is a read-once branching program of size $s$ solving the conflict clause search problem for $\phi$.
 Then there is a regular resolution refutation for $\phi$ of size $s$.